mdn/content/files/en-us/web/javascript/guide/modules/index.md

 - `canvas.js` — contains functions related to setting up the canvas:

-  - `create()` — creates a canvas with a specified `width` and `height` inside a wrapper [`<div>`](/en-US/docs/Web/HTML/Element/div "The HTML Content Division element (<div>) is the generic container for flow content.
-It has no effect on the content or layout until styled using CSS.") with a specified ID, which is itself appended inside a specified parent element.
+  - `create()` — creates a canvas with a specified `width` and `height` inside a wrapper [`<div>`](/en-US/docs/Web/HTML/Element/div) with a specified ID, which is itself appended inside a specified parent element.
 Returns an object containing the canvas's 2D context and the wrapper's ID.
   - `createReportList()` — creates an unordered list appended inside a specified wrapper element, which can be used to output report data into.
 Returns the list's ID.

 - `square.js` — contains: